hitodama/elfldr/README.md

 The loader requires the following things:
 - basic build-tools (clang due to ps4 support)
 - ps4dev/libps4
-- node.js to run the server and client
+- node.js to run the server

-Node is needed to run the server, debug (diagnostic) output client and the file uploader.
+- socat, netcat etc

 You will also need a current version of clang or alter the Makefile (remove -target specifically additionally ld/objectcopy may produce undesired (large) binaries).

-You can of course use other tools for the server, upload and debug output (netcat or a C implementation for example).
+You can of course use other tools for the server, upload or debug output (socat, netcat or a C implementation for example).

 The elf loader does not support dynamically linked executables.
 All libraries need to be statically linked into the executable.
 You can try musl for an easy to build and use statically linkable libc on your x86-64 linux system (e.g. to test elfs locally).
 Libps4 provides a statically linkable libc for the PS4.

 ##Usage and Hints
+You may want to look into the Makefile, index.html, config.c and other files as they will (hopefully somewhat understandably) show you switches (defines / flags) you can use and what they do.

 ###Make
 ```
 make clean